Standard Flying Nine: Models

 Rear view of a 1938 Standard Flying Nine DeLuxe, showing the spare wheel cover and absence of a bootlid.

 Standard offered a basic model and a DeLuxe model, with various additional equipment such as a dome light, wind down rear side windows, and a body-coloured cover for the spare wheel.
 While the DeLuxe received leather upholstery, the base Saloon had to make do with something called "leather cloth".
-A minor facelift in time for the 1937 London Motor Show (and the 1938 model year) involved a change to the radiator grill which, while still rearward leaning, now became more curvilinear in what was called the Waterfall style.
+A minor facelift in time for the 1937 London Motor Show (and the 1938 model year) involved a change to the radiator grille which, while still rearward leaning, now became more curvilinear in what was called the Waterfall style.
 The new model numbers were 9B and 9BA.
 The 1939 model year started out as before, but then the Super Saloon was added to the lineup.
 As well equipped as the DeLuxe, it received revised bodywork at the rear and now had an external bootlid.
 The base model and the DeLuxe remained on sale alongside the Super for a while, but then a base version of the updated design, called the Popular Saloon, replaced the base and DeLuxe at some time during the model year.
 As with the DeLuxe, the Popular also forewent a clock, dome light, and sun visor, and was fitted with black plated headlights rather than the Super Saloon's chromed units.

 Production came to an end in 1940, in response to the requirement to switch the UK car factories over to producing war supplies.
 By this time the car had been joined in the company's line-up by the similarly bodied but smaller engined and considerably faster selling Standard Eight.
 After the war, with Britain much impoverished, only the Standard Eight was revived.